-The COVID-19 crisis has changed everyone’s lives overnight, and its impacts are felt on a global scale.
-As yoga teachers worldwide make the transition to hosting virtual yoga classes online, it’s essential to do it well.
+The COVID-19 crisis changed almost everyone’s life, and its impacts have been felt on a global scale.
+As yoga teachers worldwide make the transition to hosting virtual yoga classes online, it’s essential that we do it well, especially as online yoga is poised to continue growing even after lockdowns are over.

 With thousands of yoga teachers hosting virtual classes, it’s crucial to define your niche.
 Think about what and who you want to teach.
-It will help you create quality, specialized content and give you a direction in which you need to focus your marketing efforts.
+It will help you create quality, specialized content and give you a direction to focus your marketing efforts.

-For example, do you want to teach future yoga teachers?
+For example, do you want to teach future yoga teachers, as they do at Sewall House Yoga Retreat in Island Falls, Maine?
 Would you like to teach children or adult students?
 How about incorporating something unique in your classes?

 If you aren’t sure what your unique angle should be, asking your existing students for feedback is an excellent place to start.
 Doing a bit of market research to define the gaps and discover opportunities for effectively differentiating your classes is also a good idea.

-Once you’ve chosen your specialty, you need to select a business model that works best for you.
+Once you’ve chosen your niche, you need to select a business model that works best for you.
 There are several types of business models for yoga teachers, and the most popular ones include:

 - Pay-Per-Class: The most straightforward business model is Pay-Per-Class, where students pay a flat fee to attend an individual session.
-It is a good practice to include in your offer.
-However, on its own, it doesn’t offer the flexibility most yoga students need.
+It is a good practice to include in your offer, but it doesn’t offer the flexibility most yoga students need.

-- Membership: With the subscription or membership model, students pay a monthly fee to access all of your sessions.
+- Membership: With the subscription or membership model, students pay a monthly fee to access all your sessions.
 It requires creating an exclusive member’s area on your platform where paying students can access premium content.
+This can be expensive for you, the business owner.

 - “Hybrid Option” or a multi-tiered subscription: Some streaming platforms like Uscreen offer multi-tiered subscription models.
 They allow you to provide specific content for a fee (like pre-recorded classes) and include super-premium content (let’s say live courses) in a higher tier.